adigaandyt/LetsReview-Infra/README.md

-# Infrastructure as Code for Our_Library
+# Infrastructure as Code for LetsReview
-This repository contains Terraform configurations for provisioning and managing the cloud infrastructure (EKS) required by the [Our_Library](https://github.com/adigaandyt/Our_Library).
+This repository contains Terraform configurations for provisioning and managing the cloud infrastructure (EKS) required by the [LetsReview](https://github.com/adigaandyt/LetsReview).
 It defines the infrastructure in a declarative manner, ensuring consistency, reproducibility, and version control for all cloud resources.
 Terraform Infrastructure as Code that deploys an EKS cluster and installs ArgoCD onto the cluster on deployment.
-It's a part of a CI/CD project for [Our_Library](https://github.com/adigaandyt/Our_Library), an app that gets deployed onto the EKS Cluster
+It's a part of a CI/CD project for [LetsReview](https://github.com/adigaandyt/LetsReview) an app that gets deployed onto the EKS Cluster with [ArgoCD app of apps repo](https://github.com/adigaandyt/ourlibrary_gitops)

 ## Prerequisites
 Before you begin, you will need: